Skip to main content

 MPA, LP, NRP

-My career has spanned various industries, which has equipped me with a diverse skill set and a strong work ethic.
-I am adept at applying the wealth of experience I have gained to real-world situations.
-I hold a Master's in Public Administration with an emphasis on Emergency Management (December 2019) from Sam Houston State University in Huntsville, TX, a Bachelor's degree in Emergency Management Administration (May 2017) from West Texas A&M University in Canyon, TX, and my Associate's in Fire Protection Technologies (May 2016) from Austin Community College in Austin, TX.
-I am pursuing my Ph.D. in Fire and Emergency Management from Oklahoma State University.
+My professional journey spans fire suppression, EMS, emergency management, organizational leadership, curriculum development, public policy, and strategic planning.
+These experiences have equipped me with a diverse skill set and the ability to translate complex challenges into practical, mission-focused solutions.
+I hold a Master of Public Administration with an emphasis in Emergency Management from Sam Houston State University (2019), a Bachelor’s degree in Emergency Management Administration from West Texas A&M University (2017), and an Associate of Applied Science in Fire Protection Technologies from Austin Community College (2016).
+I am currently pursuing my Ph.D. in Fire and Emergency Management at Oklahoma State University.

-Outside of my professional life, I enjoy spending quality time with my beautiful wife and three incredible children.
-They are my constant source of inspiration and motivation.
-Texas Rescue Med will allow me to spend more time with my family and focus my efforts at home rather than at the office.
+Outside of my professional life, I enjoy spending quality time with my wife and our three incredible children, who serve as my greatest source of pride and motivation.
+My work with Texas Rescue Med reflects my dedication to education and allows me to focus more of my efforts at home while helping develop the future of EMS in Texas.

 Sarah Kramer